 Sharing: We are committed to open science and broad dissemination of data, knowledge, and tools.
-By providing free and accessible data products, educational resources, and analytical tools, we empower researchers, educators, policymakers, and the public to engage in evidence-based decision-making and foster environmental stewardship.
+By providing free and accessible data products, educational resources, and analytical tools, we empower scientists, educators, policymakers, and the public to engage in evidence-based decision-making and foster environmental stewardship.
+We actively collaborate with diverse communities, supporting equity and inclusion in ecological research and education.